nikitapatil311/tourio-app/README.md

 ## Getting Started

-Visit the deployed Tourio App at [https://tourio-app-theta.vercel.app/](https://tourio-app-theta.vercel.app/) to experience its capabilities firsthand.
+Visit the deployed Tourio App at [Link to the Tourio App](https://tourio-app-theta.vercel.app/) to experience its capabilities firsthand.
 You can perform the following actions:

 1. **View Places:** Explore the pre-existing places and their details on the app's homepage.